ahmadmokaddam/cartella/README.md

   - Nicer preferences using kritanta's pref cells
   - Restructured a lot of stuff
   - Added custom wallpaper blur effect instead of just "Hide Wallpaper Blur"
-  - Custom folder icon colors
+  - Custom folder icon color
-  - Custom folder view colors
+  - Custom folder view color
+  - Custom folder background blur color
   - Changed the math I use to calculate the folder background size to allow for more a consistent look across all devices, including those with custom resolutions.
+  - Primal Folder compatibility seems to be something that the developer needs to take care of, nothing i did would work.
+(It seems to be related to the grid of the folder)